 Both members of a breeding pair help build the nest.
 Young birds from the previous year sometimes help as well.
 The nest is made largely of medium-sized twigs with an inner cup lined with pine needles, weeds, soft bark, or animal hair.
 Nest size is quite variable, typically 6-19 inches across, with an inner cup about 6-14 inches across and 4-15 inches deep.

 American Crows are highly social birds, more often seen in groups than alone.
 In addition to roosting and foraging in numbers, crows often stay together in year-round family groups that consist of the breeding pair and offspring from the past two years.
 The whole family cooperates to raise young.
 Winter roosts of American Crows sometimes number in the hundreds of thousands.
 Often admired for their intelligence, American Crows can work together, devise solutions to problems, and recognize unusual sources of food.
 Some people regard this resourcefulness and sociality as an annoyance when it leads to large flocks around dumpsters, landfills, and roosting sites; others are fascinated by it.
 American Crows work together to harass or drive off predators, a behavior known as mobbing.Back to top

-American Crows are numerous and their populations slightly increased from 1966-2010, according to the North American Breeding Bird Survey, although West Nile Virus has been responsible for a recent decline.
-Partners in Flight estimates the global breeding population at 27 million, with 88 percent spending part of the year in the U.S. and 37 percent in Canada.
-They rate a 6 out of 20 on the Continental Concern Score and they are not on the 2012 Watch List.
+American Crows are numerous, although their numbers declined slightly between 1966 and 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population at 28 million and rates them 6 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
 The American Crow is extremely susceptible to West Nile virus, which was introduced into North America in 1999.
 Virtually all crows that contract West Nile die within one week, and few seem able to survive.
-No other North American bird has died at the same rate from the disease, and the loss of crows in some areas has been severe.
+No other North American bird died at the same rate from the disease, and the loss of crows in some areas was severe.Back to top

-- Dunne, Pete.
-2006.
+Dunne, P. (2006).
 Pete Dunne's essential field guide companion.
-Houghton Mifflin, Boston.
+Houghton Mifflin Harcourt, New York, USA.